Ignacy Posadzy: World War II

-Fr.
 Posadzy sought opportunities for the Society's seminarians to complete their seminary studies at the seminaries of other religious orders or dioceses.
 He directed clerics to Kraków to continue their theological studies.
 During this time, 43 clerics were ordained priests.

-Fr.
 Posadzy took care of seminarians and organized their ordinations.
 He also conducted many retreats for nuns.
-At great risk, he organized an 8-day retreat for priests of the Society of Christ in Kalwaria Zebrzydowska each year.
+At great risk, he organized an eight-day retreat for priests of the Society in Kalwaria Zebrzydowska each year.